wevote/WeVoteServer/docs/README_DONATION_SETUP.md

     And your localhost WebApp should be communicating with your localhost Python server.

-1. Send a test webook from the console, using charge.updated - the dummy data it sends will not effect anything, but you should see a note in the Python Console log ...
+1. Send a test webhook from the console, using charge.updated - the dummy data it sends will not effect anything, but you should see a note in the Python Console log ...

     ```